Linaro/lava/doc/v2/development.rst

 ``python3-django-auth-ldap`` and ``python3-django-testscenarios`` will
 need to be installed from ``stretch-backports``.

-.. warning:: Django wil be dropping python2.7 support with the 2.2LTS release, *frozen* instances of LAVA will not be able to use django updates after that point.
+.. warning:: Django will be dropping python2.7 support with the 2.2LTS release, *frozen* instances of LAVA will not be able to use django updates after that point.